vaarnaa/huutonet_notifier/README.md

 # Huutonet notifier

-This is a simple Python program to notify about new items added to huutonet (www.huutonet.fi) online marketplace platform.
+This is a simple Python program to send notifications about new items added to huutonet (www.huutonet.fi) online marketplace platform.
+Notifications are sent by email.
 Huutonet API (https://dev.huuto.net/) is used for querying the marketplace periodically.
 Search queries are saved to database.

 ## Future prospects